iDEP-SDSU/idep/readme.md

 + Most recent version of R and RStudio installed.

 1. Upgrade to the most recent version of R and Rstudio.
 2. Start RStudio and install all the R packages.
 As we need so many R packages, this may take several hours.
+You can let it run and get started on steps 3 and 4 below to save time.
 From RStudio console window:
 ```
 source https://raw.githubusercontent.com/iDEP-SDSU/idep/master/classes/librarySetup.R
 ```